Bounty-Seeker/my-rust-book/src/ch22/impl_mutex_review_no_poison.md

 # Review

 We now have a fully working Mutex.
-It can allow access to values from multiple threads.
+It can allow safe access to values from multiple threads.
 TODO expand

 We have this code: TODO code